Scott-Ian/Factory.Solution/README.md

-# <h1 align = "center"> Registrar
+# <h1 align = "center"> Factory

 ## <h3 align = "center"> Entity Framework in ASP.NET MVC, 8.4.20

 ## <h2 align = "center"> About

-<p align = "center"> This is an application for a hair salon.
-It allows the user to add stylists and their associated clients.
+<p align = "center"> This application manages the relationship between engineers and machines; documenting the ability to repair or to be repaired by.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)